quatrix/linux-sysadmin-interview-questions/README.md

 * Explain the following command ```(date ; ps -ef | awk ‘{print $1}’ | sort | uniq | wc -l ) >> Activity.log```
 * Write a script to list all the differences between two directories.
 * Write a program in any language you choose, to reverse a file.
+* You run a binary and nothing happens, how do you debug what's doing?

 ####[[⬆]](#toc) <a name='references'>Other Great References:</a>